Six Flags White Water: History

 Six Flags White Water was constructed by Silver Dollar City, a theme park company known today as Herschend Family Entertainment, as a corporate sibling to their White Water park in Branson, Missouri and their White Water (Now Hurricane Harbor Oklahoma City) waterpark in Oklahoma, and first opened in 1984.
 In June 1998, the park was the site of an E. coli outbreak, which sickened at least ten children, including the son of then-Atlanta Braves baseball player Walt Weiss.
 In May 1999, the park was sold to the group of limited partners that own the nearby Six Flags Over Georgia theme park, with the park becoming "Six Flags White Water," and, like its sister park, being managed by Six Flags Theme Parks.
 Today, the two parks operate together, despite being roughly 15 miles apart, with each offering promotions for the other.

 Six Flags White Water is one of five stand-alone Six Flags water parks, and the only one of the group to not use the Hurricane Harbor name.

 In late 2010, Six Flags began the process of removing licensed themes from attractions.
-They terminated several licenses including their license with The Wiggles.
-Wiggles Water World was rethemed to Buccaneer Bay in time for the 2011 season.
+They terminated several licenses, including their license with The Wiggles.
+Wiggles Water World was renamed Buccaneer Bay in time for the 2011 season.

-In July 2011, Six Flags introduced the Flash Pass at Six Flags White Water, and was the first water park in the world to feature the virtual queue system for their water rides.
-Six Flags White Water was the testing park of the new system and with huge success, nine more Six Flags water parks will be adding the system in 2012.
+In July 2011, Six Flags introduced the Flash Pass at Six Flags White Water, and it became the first water park in the world to feature the virtual queue system for their water rides.
+Following the system's success, nine more Six Flags water parks implemented the system in 2012.
 For the 2013 season, White Water added Typhoon Twister, a five-story bowl slide.

 In August 2013, Six Flags announced the addition of Hurricane Harbor, a seven-acre water park at Six Flags Over Georgia.
-When asked about the addition of a new water park when Six Flags already owned one in the area, communications manager Emily Murray replied, "With all the surveys that we’ve seen and the demand for a water park and the growth White Water has shown, White Water is still a large part of Six Flags and [Hurricane Harbor] will complement each other."
-As part of the same announcement, Six Flags plans to expand White Water's popular "Dive-In Movies" program, where films are shown on a screen to guests in the Atlanta Ocean wave pool, and add a stage at the wave pool for daytime concerts and music events.
+When asked about the addition of a new water park when Six Flags already owned one in the area, communications manager Emily Murray replied, "With all the surveys that we’ve seen and the demand for a water park and the growth White Water has shown, White Water is still a large part of Six Flags, and [White Water and Hurricane Harbor] will complement each other."
+As part of the same announcement, Six Flags released plans to expand White Water's popular "Dive-In Movies" program, where films are shown on a screen to guests in the Atlanta Ocean wave pool, adding a stage at the wave pool for daytime concerts and music events.
 The stage was completed midway through the 2014 season.
-Six Flags also announced the creation of their Instagram page that will share photos of guests at White Water.
-To be featured, guests must use geotag Six Flags White Water.
 For the 2016 season, White Water added a mat racing slide, Wahoo Racer.